Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 There are three practical ways to reduce shopping time:

-2. Socialise outside of the mall
+2. Socialise outside of the shopping centre/mall, especially in nature

 3. Plan and batch your shopping.

-Hands up if you go to the mall when you’re bored for a spot of window shopping.
-Me too.
 And how often do you come across stuff you didn’t know you needed, but suddenly you feel you do?

 Finally, shop less by batching your shopping errands, which brings us to the following tips.